Cubix: Broadcast and home release

-In the United States, it aired on Kids' WB! on August 11, 2001 until May 10, 2003 with reruns until mid-2003.
-To help provide their affiliates a half-hour of educational and informational programming credit, the series was later rerun on FoxBox (owned by 4Kids Entertainment, later renamed 4KidsTV) from August 30, 2003 to June 12, 2004.
+In the United States, it aired on Kids' WB on August 11, 2001, until May 10, 2003, with reruns until mid-2003.
+To help provide their affiliates a half-hour of educational and informational programming credit, the series was later rerun on FoxBox (owned by 4Kids Entertainment, later renamed 4KidsTV) from August 30, 2003, to June 12, 2004.
 The show remained off the air until July 24, 2010, when it resurfaced on 4Kids' then-current block The CW4Kids (later renamed Toonzai) on The CW.
-In 2012, the license for Cubix was purchased by Saban Brands and aired on the Vortexx block, but was removed from the block after four weeks on September 22, 2012 and replaced with another episode of Rescue Heroes.
-The show was pulled in Fall 2014 before Vortexx was replaced by the Litton-produced live-action block.
+In 2012, the license for Cubix was purchased by Saban Brands and aired on the Vortexx block, but was removed from the block after four weeks on September 22, 2012, and replaced with another episode of Rescue Heroes.
+The show was pulled in late 2014 before Vortexx was replaced by the Litton-produced live-action block.
 Since September 2007, the show has been streaming online, being uploaded in its entirety as of early 2008, first on the now-defunct 4Kids.TV website and then on Hulu.

-Both seasons were broadcast in the UK on Cartoon Network.
+Both seasons were broadcast in the UK on Cartoon Network and CBBC.
 As of May 2010, the series is airing in the UK on the kid-oriented TV channel Pop.

-North American DVD releases of Cubix – Robots For Everyone were licensed by Funimation Entertainment.
+North American DVD releases of Cubix – Robots for Everyone were licensed by Funimation Entertainment.